mokhtarabadi/meuse/README.md

 - **Authentication Issues**: Ensure your token is valid and not expired
 - **Git Access Problems**: Check Git configuration and permissions in the container
+    - Verify the Git repository uses the `master` branch
+    - If you see errors about 'master' not being a Git repository, check that the index directory is properly mounted
+    - If publishing fails with Git errors but says the crate exists, it may have actually succeeded
 - **Database Connection Errors**: Verify PostgreSQL is running and credentials are correct
 - **SSL/TLS Certificate Issues**: When using a proxy with SSL, ensure certificates are valid and trusted by your client
-- **Sparse Protocol Problems**: If sparse protocol isn't working, try using traditional Git protocol as a fallback
+- **Sparse Protocol Problems**: Meuse currently only fully supports the Git protocol, not sparse protocol
 - **Proxy Configuration**: Check that your proxy is correctly forwarding all necessary headers to Meuse

 ### Common Error Messages